-Incorporation of Joint Venture Company in India, Steps for incorporation
+Incorporation of Joint Venture Company in India (Registration)

 Incorporation of Joint Venture Company in India, Procedure for Formation of Joint Venture Company in India.
 Joint Venture in India by Foreign Companies, Another option available for foreign entity to invest in India is to set up a joint venture company, which means collaboration with an Indian company and contributing in terms of capital, infrastructure, knowledge, technology, etc. It may involve an entirely new business, or an existing business that is expected to significantly benefit from the introduction of the new participant.
 A joint venture company can be set up as a separate legal entity, distinct from both, the foreign entity and Indian entity.